Weiming-Hu/AnalogsEnsemble/_posts/2019-01-08-Profile-AnEn.md

 OMP_NUM_THREADS=20 [Analog Ensemble Source Dir]/build/release/bin/analogGenerator -c config.cfg --analog-nc output.nc --test-start 0 0 0 0 --test-count 10 100 10 5 --search-start 0 0 0 0 --search-count 10 100 500 5 --obs-start 0 0 0 --obs-count 1 100 13140
 ```

+### Visualization

-Once the profile is done, profile files with names like `profile.0.0.*` will be generated.
+Once the profile is generated, profile files with names like `profile.0.0.*` will be generated.
 We can use the following tools to visualize the results.

 ```
 # Run this command in the folder with the profile log files.